- “Stop The World, I Want To Get Off!”

 We’re not robots, not yet anyway (although I’m sure that’s coming) We can’t always function at our best.
 Sometimes, we have to accept that we need some downtime.

-You only have to look at the state of illness in USA.
+You only have to look at the growing cases of serious illness in America.

 Everything can’t always be about corporate wealth.